skukla/vm-from-scratch/README.md

 <a id="update-site-meta-info"></a>
 ##### Update Site Meta Info
 Next, we'll set up global meta information for pages like the Order Confirmation results page which don't have headings.
-Navigate to: `Content > Design > Configuration` and the Luma Store US English store view scope.
+Navigate to: `Content > Design > Configuration` and the `Luma Store US English` store view scope.
 Use the following:

 *Default Page Title*: `LUMA Official Online Store`

 *Default Meta Description*: `With more than 230 stores spanning 43 states and growing, Luma is a nationally recognized active wear manufacturer and retailer.
 We’re passionate about active lifestyles – and it goes way beyond apparel.`

 *Default Meta Keywords*: `yoga,exercise,apparel,clothing,working out,fitness`

+Next, use the following for the `Venia Store US English` store view scope:

+*Default Page Title*: `VENIA Official Online Store`

+*Default Meta Description*: `With 50 stores spanning 40 states and growing, Venia is a nationally recognized high fashion retailer for women.
+We’re passionate about helping you look your best.`

+*Default Meta Keywords*: `fashion,women,blouse,top,pant,dress,venia`

 <a id="configure-reward-points"></a>
 ##### Configure Reward Points